SharePoint/sp-dev-docs/docs/solution-guidance/applying-pnp-templates.md

 - **CommunicationSiteTitle**: is the title of the Consumer Retail Communication Site provisioned on the target tenant for the Global Marketing Hub template.
 - **CommunicationSiteUrl**: is the server-relative URL of the Communication Site provisioned by the template Global Marketing Hub.
 It can be something like: _/sites/name-of-the-site_.
 - **BenefitsSiteTitle**: is the title of the Communication Site provisioned by the Human Resources Hub template.
-- **BenefitsSiteUrl**: is the server-relative URL of the Communication Siteprovisioned by the Human Resources Hub template.
+- **BenefitsSiteUrl**: is the server-relative URL of the Communication Site provisioned by the Human Resources Hub template.
 It can be something like: _/sites/name-of-the-site_.

 Here follows a brief guidance about the meaning of the prerequisites: